aussedatlo/aussedatlo-notes/posts/09-caddy-wildcard-certificates.md

 ---
 ## How to configure Caddy

-Caddy can be configured to use Wildcard Certificates.
+**Caddy** can be configured to use **wildcard certificates**.

 > [!note]
 > This guide presupposes that you are utilizing Caddy within a Docker container.

 ### Add DNS Module

-Since [Let's encrypt requires](https://letsencrypt.org/docs/challenge-types/) the `DNS-01 challenge` to obtain wildcard certificate (and not the common `HTTP-01 challenge`) , we will need to add a DNS module that allow Caddy to resolve the challenge.
+Since [Let's encrypt requires](https://letsencrypt.org/docs/challenge-types/) the `DNS-01 challenge` to obtain wildcard certificate (and not the common `HTTP-01 challenge`) , we will need to add a **DNS module** that allow Caddy to resolve the challenge.

-A DNS Challenge asks to prove that we are in control of the domain DNS by putting a specific value in a `TXT` record under that domain name.
+A DNS Challenge asks to prove that **we are in control of the domain** DNS by putting a specific value in a `TXT` record under that domain name.
 If it finds a match, the issuer can proceed to issue a certificate.

 > [!note] Note
 > With the `DNS-01 challenge` challenge, there is no requirement for ports `443` and `80` to be accessible from the internet.